-IGCSE (International General Certificate of Secondary Education) is a two year programme leading to externally set, marked and certificated examinations from the University of Cambridge (Cambridge Assessment International Education).
-It is a unique UK government endorsed programme provided to thousands of schools around the world.
+IGCSE (International General Certificate of Secondary Education) is a two-year program leading to externally set, marked and certificated examinations by Cambridge Assessment International Education.
+It is a unique UK government endorsed program provided to thousands of schools around the world.

-Students are offered a curriculum across Years 10 and 11 that includes around 7 IGCSE examination subjects.
-These include the core ones of English Language, Mathematics, Biology, Chemistry and Physics.
-Three or four other subjects might be taken from Global Perspectives, Spanish, Russian, Business Studies, ICT (Information and Communication Technology), Additional Mathematics and perhaps a self-study first language.
-Exactly what is available in a particular year will depend upon a number of factors.
-What is ensured is suitability for our students and the key curriculum factors of breadth and balance.
-Depth and quality goes without saying with all Cambridge courses!
+Students are offered curriculum across Years 10 and 11 that includes around 7 IGCSE examination subjects.
+The list includes core subjects, such as the English Language, Mathematics, Biology, Chemistry and Physics.
+Three or four other subjects might be taken from Global Perspectives, French, Business Studies, ICT (Information and Communication Technology), Art and Design, Music, and Drama.
+The exact availability of subjects in a particular year depends on a number of factors.
+What is ensured is suitability for our students and learning experience quality.

 History of IGCSE